The Characters of Dance in the Vampire Bund. Be aware of spoilers.

 Jessica Harlin is a single mother and stripper living in New York, trying to make ends meet to support her little daughter Susie.
 By pure chance, Jessica finds a starving, exhausted Mina and believing her to just be an ordinary little girl, takes her in before discovering she has the queen of the vampires in her little apartment...

-Alpha Bitch: In the past, she was this in school.
+- Alpha Bitch: In the past, she was this in school.
 She got a hefty dose of reality after a few years in New York and became a much better person.

-Disappeared Dad: Susie's father went out 'for milk' when he found out Jessica was pregnant.
+- Disappeared Dad: Susie's father went out 'for milk' when he found out Jessica was pregnant.
 Never came back.

-It's All My Fault: Jessica blames herself for Rozenmann recapturing Mina, though Akira assures her it wasn't her fault.
+- It's All My Fault: Jessica blames herself for Rozenmann recapturing Mina, though Akira assures her it wasn't her fault.

-Mama Bear: Jessica for her daughter Susie.
+- Mama Bear: Jessica for her daughter Susie.
 She has no reservation mouthing off to a pedophile gang leader who makes no secret of his interest in Susie.
 Susie cannot be older than six.
 She later becomes this for Mina as well for a brief period.
-And even when said pedophile i revealed to be a vampire, Jessica has no hesitation threatening him if he touches her daughter.
+And even when said pedophile is revealed to be a vampire, Jessica has no hesitation threatening him if he touches her daughter.

-You Said You Would Let Them Go: Mina surrenders back to Rozenmann on his retainer Gerhard's assurances he will not harm Susie and Jessica.
+- You Said You Would Let Them Go: Mina surrenders back to Rozenmann on his retainer Gerhard's assurances he will not harm Susie and Jessica.
 Gerhard promises, but Gabe, the pedophile vampire crime boss makes it very clear he has zero intention of not coming back for Susie.
 Gerhard has zero issue with Mina ripping Gabe in half before she surrenders and allows Susie and Jessica to go free.